-The idea came up when I was playtesting with a friend and they were looking through the collection at all the different cards that have been added so far.
+The idea came up when I was playtesting with a friend and they were looking through /cards at all the different cards that have been added so far.
 They kept saying, “what’s up with this card?”
 And I found myself explaining little stories behind each one.
 Every time I did, they were delighted.
 It kept happening over and over, and I thought, why isn’t this in the game?

 As it turned out, other people had similar ideas.
 The prolific Discord user Feathers thought something like this would be a cool feature on the Wiki, but adding it to the game seems even better.

 My idea is that in the collection page only, when you hover over a card, it will show “community commentary“ about that card.
 Ideally this would be kind of like directors commentary for a movie.